swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

     The output should be similar to this:

     ```diff
-    TODO
+    diff --git a/.github/workflows/mlops.yml b/.github/workflows/mlops.yml
+    index f40cb93..26e25f9 100644
+    --- a/.github/workflows/mlops.yml
+    +++ b/.github/workflows/mlops.yml
+    @@ -91,3 +91,10 @@ jobs:

+               # Publish the CML report
+               cml comment update --target=pr --publish report.md
+    +
+    +  deploy:
+    +    # Runs on main branch only
+    +    if: github.ref == 'refs/heads/main'
+    +    needs: train-and-report
+    +    name: Call Deploy
+    +    uses: ./.github/workflows/mlops-deploy.yml
+    +    secrets: inherit
     ```

 === ":simple-gitlab: GitLab"

     In order to execute commands on the Kubernetes cluster, an agent must be set up on the cluster.

     **Create the agent configuration file**

     Create a new empty file named `.gitlab/agents/k8s-agent/config.yaml` at the root of the repository.

     This file is empty and only serves to enable Kubernetes integration with GitLab.